A world of choice.

 - Integrated Simulation

-*If students complete Phase 1, credits for these courses could be be obtained on the MBA
+*If students complete PGDip GM (Phase 1), credits for these courses are obtained onto the MBA (Phase 2) of the programme.

 - Research Project